An open API service indexing awesome lists of open source software.

 ```

-This will copy the `resources/views/components/laravel-cookies-consent` view file over
+This will copy the view files over to `resources/views/components/vendor/scify/laravel-cookies-consent` directory.

 ## Development